 - Yervoy (ipilumumab)

-Immune checkpoint inhibitors may work well on cancers that have a defect in genes responsible for a type of DNA damage known as DNA mismatch repair.
-"Mismatch repair" (MMR) genes repair DNA damage that occurs during cell division.
-Tumors with mutations in mismatch repair genes are called "MMR-Deficient" (MMR-D).
-MMR-D tumors have a cellular abnormality known as Microsatellite Instability or MSI-High.
-Mutations in the following genes are associated with MMR-D tumors:
+Immune checkpoint inhibitors may work well on cancers that have a defect in genes responsible for a type of damage known as mismatch repair.
+"Mismatch repair" (MMR) genes repair damage that occurs during cell division.
+Tumors with mutations in mismatch repair genes are called "MMR-Deficient" (). tumors have a cellular abnormality known as or .
+Mutations in the following genes are associated with tumors:

-Testing tumors for MMR-D or MSI-High can be important, because these tumors are more likely to respond to a type of immunotherapy known as immune checkpoint inhibitors.
+Testing tumors for or can be important, because these tumors are more likely to respond to a type of known as immune checkpoint inhibitors.

-in a type of DNA repair that causes the cancer to have a genetic feature called “microsatellite instability-high (MSI-H).”
-MSI-H cancers are associated with Lynch syndrome, an inherited syndrome associated with colorectal, uterine and ovarian cancers.
+in a type of repair that causes the cancer to have a genetic feature called “microsatellite instability-high (MSI-H).”
+MSI-H cancers are associated with , an inherited syndrome associated with colorectal, uterine and ovarian cancers.

-Monoclonal antibodies may be considered both immunotherapy and targeted therapy.
+Monoclonal antibodies may be considered both and .
 While they act like antibodies that your immune system naturally produces, they are also designed to target specific proteins or receptors found on cancer cells.
 Avastin (bevacizumab) is an example of an antibody that kills cancer cells by blocking VEGF, a protein that tumors use to make new blood supply.
-Herceptin (trastuzumab)—and similar anti-Her2 therapies—are monoclonal antibody that works against the HER2 protein, which is found in large amounts on some types of breast cancer cells.
+Herceptin (trastuzumab), and similar anti-Her2 therapies, are monoclonal antibodies that work against the protein, which is found in large amounts on some types of breast cancer cells.

 Sometimes monoclonal antibodies are attached to additional cancer-fighting drugs, such as chemotherapy.
 The monoclonal antibody helps deliver the chemotherapy to the targeted cancer cells.
-Like Herceptin, Kadcyla, (also called TDM-1) targets the HER2 protein.
-However, it has a chemotherapy drug called DM1 attached.
-It is used to treat HER2-positive breast cancer.
+Like Herceptin, Kadcyla (also called TDM-1) targets the protein.
+However, Kadcyla has a chemotherapy drug called DM1 attached.
+It is used to treat breast cancer.
 These combination antibody-chemotherapy medications are also called "antibody-drug conjugates" (ADC).